jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 I add a line to cause :ref:`ZeroDivisionError<test_catching_zero_division_error_in_tests>` intentionally and comment out the code that randomly fails in ``test_calculator.py``

-..
-NOTE:: the ...(ellipsis) represents code that does not need to change in this part

 .. code-block:: python
   :lineno-start: 33
   :emphasize-lines: 2, 4-7